 86%

-of the world's population lived in an ‘emerging economy' country in 2020.1
+of the world's population lived in EMDEs in 2023.1

-of total GDP in ‘emerging economy’ countries in 2020.2
+of the world's total GDP was produced in EMDEs in 2023.2

 ‘Emerging’ and developing economies contribute significantly to global growth.
 Rapid urbanisation and growing human capital across these markets present significant investment opportunities in commodities, education, energy, health, infrastructure, logistics, natural capital and real estate.